google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ```

 Warning: For cross-origin resources, make sure your CORS headers are set
+properly.
+As we can't create an array buffer from an opaque response retrieved
-properly because opaque responses retrieved with `fetch(videoFileUrl, { mode:
+with `fetch(videoFileUrl, { mode: 'no-cors' })`, we won't be able to feed any
-'no-cors' })` are not allowed to feed any video or audio element.
+video or audio element.

 ### Support